Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 RB Saquon Barkley, Philadelphia Eagles, 1.5 receptions - Higher (0.76x)

 Barkley has had two or more receptions in 10 games this season.
 In a 31-0 win over Las Vegas on Dec.
 14, he caught two passes for 14 yards.
+Philly takes on Buffalo, which allowed 10 catches to running backs last week.
 The SportsLine projection model projects 3.1 receptions, giving this a 4.5 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.32x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.